-Halima Mohamed agrees that this is a If data-driven transparency is a trend at growing area, but - not surprisingly in a all, it is one that applies mainly to continent of such diversity - it is external donors, feels Jessica Horn: 'For unevenly spread.
-She notes an 'increase the likes of the Gates Foundation and in leveraging local giving, leveraging MasterCard etc., I can see on their part community giving, leveraging more of that push for data-driven crowdfunding where there is access philanthropy.'
-However, while she sees [editors' italics].
-In East Africa, you know an interest in greater transparency the boom is there, people are giving among domestic donors, 'I don't know if through mobile money all the time.
-Not it would go so far as being data-driven. so here in South Africa.'
+Halima Mohamed agrees that this is a growing area, but - not surprisingly in a continent of such diversity - it is unevenly spread.
+She notes an 'increase in leveraging local giving, leveraging community giving, leveraging crowdfunding where there is access [editors' italics].
+In East Africa, you know the boom is there, people are giving through mobile money all the time.
+Not so here in South Africa.'

 Tendai Murisa thinks that Covid-19 produced a surge in online giving and crowdfunding but questions its potential as a trend, given the often short duration of the issues it supports: 'We began to see many people making these appeals, etc., and it has grown a bit.
 I won't say it's properly organised; it remains ad hoc around an issue, then it dies down when the issue has been resolved.'
-He adds, however, that 'it shows the potential of African giving'.
+He adds. however, that 'it shows the potential of African giving'.